-Bacterial Infections (Furuncles, Carbuncles, Follicultis, Imperigo, Cellulitis or Erysipelas, Staphylococcal disease, CA-MRSA): Wrestler must have been without any new skin lesion for 48 hours before the meet or tournament; completed 72 hours of antibionic therapy and have no moist, exudative or draining lesions at meet or tournament time.
-Gram stain of exudate from questionable lesions (of available).
-Active bacterial infections skill not be cowered to allow participation.
+Bacterial Infections (Furuncles, Carbuncles, Folliculitis, Imperigo, Cellulitis or Erysipelas, Scaphylococcal disease, CA-MRSA): Wrestler must have been without any new skin lesion for 48 hours before the meet or tournament; completed 72 hours of antibiotic therapy and have no moist, exulative or draining lesions at meet or tournament time.
+Gram stain of exudate from questionable lesions (if available).
+Active bucterial infections still not be covered to allow participation.

-Hespetic Lesions (Simples, fever blisters/cold sores, Zoster, Gladiatorum): Skin lesions must be surmounted by a FIRM ADHERENT CRUST at competition time, and have no evidence of secondary bacterial infection.
-For primary (first episode of Herpes Gladiatorum) infection, the wrestler must have developed no now blisters for 72 hours before the examinations be free of signs and symptoms like fever, malaises, and swollen hymph nodes; and have been on appropriate dosage of systemic antivarial therapy for at least 120 hours before and at the time of the competition.
-Recurrent outbreaks require a minimum of 120 hours of oral anti-viral treatment, again so long as no new lesions have developed and all lesions are seabled over.
-Active hespetic infections shall not be overed to allow participation.
+Herpetic Lesions (Simplex, fever blisters/cold sores, Zoster, Gladiatorum): Skin lesions must be summounted by a FIRM ADHERENT CRUST at competition time, and have no evidence of secondary bacterial infection.
+For primary (first episode of Flerges Gladiatorum) infection, the wreader must have developed no new blisters for 22 hours before the examination: be free of signs and symptoms like fever, makine, and swellen hymph nodes; and have been on appropriate doage of systemic antiviral therapy for at least 120 hours before and at the time of the competition.
+Recurrent outbreaks require a minimum of 120 hours of oral anti-viral treatment, again so long as no new lesions have developed and all lesions are scalebed over.
+Active herpetic infections shall not be covered to allow participation.

-Tinea Lesions (ringworm).
-Oral or topical treatment for 72 hours on skin and 14 days on scalp.
+Tinea Lesions (ringworm): Oral or topical treatment for 72 hours on skin and 14 days on scalp.
 Wrestlers with solitary, or closely clustered, localized lesions will be disqualified if lesions are in a body location that cannot be adequately covered.